 This film is also part of a general theme of “questioning Christianity.”
 Movies repeatedly come out that raise such questions, most notably The Da Vinci Code and its source novel.
 Now, I do not believe the Christian faith is perfect and neither was Martin Luther, whose aforementioned treatise contains a fair bit of anger and advocates violent force to be used against Jews.
 I understand his anger, but do not condone nor advocate such courses of action.

-What I do advocate is questioning all religious faiths, even picking apart the many absurdities in Judaism, which always seems to get a pass.
+What I do advocate is questioning all traditional religions, even picking apart the many absurdities in Judaism, which always seems to get a pass.
 The Talmud Code, anyone?

-Such a project wouldn’t get off the ground in the mainstream, Judeo-monopolized sphere, since the only people that can discuss such matters are Jews, whilst hiding in the dark, though, for imagine if someone saw Judaism as intrinsically absurd!
+Such a project wouldn’t get off the ground in the mainstream, Judeo-monopolized sphere, since the only people that can discuss such matters are Jews, whilst hiding in the dark, though, imagine if someone publicly labeled Judaism as intrinsically absurd and racist!
 We can bet that they would very quickly be labeled as an “anti-Semite.”
 The accusations of heresy that were directed at Luther were pretty much the same; from the same kind of mindset, anyway.

 When the full history of Martin Luther is considered we can see that one man’s lifelong quest for truth and honor in spirituality leads him despise Jews.
 In the part of the film where Luther tells a woman that the indulgence she bought is “just paper” can be directly applied to the Fiat money scheme of today – money is literally “just paper.”
 Further investigation will uncover who is really behind such things and a dedicated investigator will likely despise Jews even before he finds out authentic solutions to the problem.

 The selling of indulgences was, in fact, a way to get people psychologically and spiritually hooked on a money-swindling scheme.
-Today’s financial news that praises Judaized economics and economists for all their hard work in solving “crises” and other things works much the same way – combining fear and wonder the scheme rakes in loyal followers who will soon not even be aware of anything beyond it.
+Today’s financial news that praises economists for solving “crises” and other things works much the same way – combining fear and wonder in a scheme that rakes in loyal followers who will soon not even be aware of anything beyond it.

 Note the Aryan definition of “Zion” – a sustainable system of slavery in which internal rebellion is no longer possible.
 Why is rebellion no longer possible?
 Likely not due to fear, but due to ignorance.
 Zion is a “mind-monopoly” where the prisoners can think of nothing other than serving Zion.
 Thus, even if anything else exists (like the Zionists’ elite standings and luxuries) it becomes irrelevant by the system default.
 The horror is that the only possible setting in this system is “default.”